Bishops in the Church of Scotland: Proposals to reintroduce episcopacy

 In the latter part of the 20th century, there were a number of moves to reopen the debate on episcopacy.
 Presbyteries may be more transparent than bishops in their wielding of power, but they have often proved rather less good at the pastoral care of parish ministers, a problem with which the Church has frequently wrestled.
 One proposed solution, under the catchphrase "incorporating episcopacy into our system", was for presbyteries to appoint full-time or part-time bishops to minister to the ministers on the presbyteries' behalf.
 These bishops would not have the power of bishops in other traditions, but would have analogous pastoral functions.
 Precedents for such a "mixed system" were to be found in the Uniting Church in Australia and elsewhere.

 The most serious presentation of such proposals came in the 1980s when a union between the Church of Scotland and the Scottish Episcopal Church was attempted.
 A precondition from the Episcopalian side was that the united church should have a form of episcopacy recognisable to their tradition.
 Negotiations for the proposed union were almost completed, and were ratified by the General Assembly, but were voted down by the Church of Scotland's presbyteries when referred to them under the Barrier Act.

 In the 1990s, the Scottish Churches Initiative for Union (SCIFU) aimed to unite the Church of Scotland, Scottish Episcopal Church, the Methodist Church (in Scotland) and the United Reformed Church (in Scotland) by 2010.
 An element of the proposed structure was again a form of episcopal oversight, whilst retaining elders from the Presbyterian system.
 After considerable debate, the SCIFU proposals were rejected by the General Assembly of the Church of Scotland in May 2003.

 The proposed structure of the post-union Scottish church was described by Albert H. Lee as:

-Modern Declarations
+Modern declarations

-In the 21st Century, the Church of Scotland has made two declarations between itself and the Church of England and the Scottish Episcopal Church respectively in which the issue of oversight, episkope was recognised but not resolved into a common polity.
+In the 21st century, the Church of Scotland has made two declarations between itself and the Church of England and the Scottish Episcopal Church respectively in which the issue of oversight, episkope was recognised but not resolved into a common polity.

 St Columba Declaration

-The St Columba Declaration was written in 2015, by the work of the Church of England – Church of Scotland Joint Study Group, in the aftermath of the "No" vote in the 2014 Scottish independence referendum and building upon the 2010 report Our Fellowship in the Gosepel.
+The St Columba Declaration was written in 2015, by the work of the Church of England – Church of Scotland Joint Study Group, in the aftermath of the "No" vote in the 2014 Scottish independence referendum and building upon the 2010 report Our Fellowship in the Gospel.